 The convention's story began one year earlier.
 In 1912, Binghamton suffrage activists Topliff and Ida Wales Gitchell had founded a Votes for Women Club headquartered in downtown Binghamton.
 Attending the forty-fourth annual NYSWSA convention in Utica, they resolved to have the next year's convention in Binghamton.
 Though other cities also vied for the event, Topliff and Gitchell campaigned so effectively at the Utica convention that Binghamton was selected for the 1913 event.

-The convention was held at the Centenary Methodist Episcopal Church (now Landmark Church).
-The church was built in 1866, on the hundredth anniversary of Methodism in the United States, hence the name "Centenary."
+The convention was held at the Centenary Methodist Episcopal Church.
+The church, designed by Binghamton architect Isaac Gale Perry, was completed in 1866, on the hundredth anniversary of Methodism in the United States, hence the name "Centenary."

 On October 7, 2017, New York's suffrage centenary was celebrated with a reenactment of the 1913 parade and convention.
 One year later, on October 6, 2018, a more modest reenactment preceded the dedication of a historical marker funded by the William G. Pomeroy Foundation.

 Thanks to Christopher Philippo and Roger Luther for historical research.